hashicorp/terraform-provider-vault/website/docs/r/consul_secret_backend_role.html.md

 * `ttl` - (Optional) Specifies the TTL for this role.

-* `token_type` - (Optional) Specifies the type of token to create when using this role.
-Valid values are "client" or "management".
-  *Deprecated: Consul 1.11 and later removed the legacy ACL system which supported this field.*

 * `local` - (Optional) Indicates that the token should not be replicated globally and instead be local to the current datacenter.

 ## Attributes Reference